 - Resources in the community that could address these needs.

-- The annual grant planning and budget process will include are view and update of the strengths, needs and resources of the various communities throughout Lane County.
+- The annual grant planning and budget process will include a review and update of the strengths, needs and resources in the various communities throughout Lane County.

-- Updated and reviewed information will utilize information from surveys to staff, community service providers and parents.
-In addition,information from local, state and federal sources including the Oregon Department of Education, Employment Division, Lane Family Connections, Department of Health and Human Services and United Way will be utilized.
+- Information from local, state and federal sources including the Oregon Department of Education, Employment Division, Lane Family Connections, Department of Health and Human Services and United Way will be utilized.

-This policy complies with Head Start Performance Standard 1304.51
+This policy complies with Head Start Performance Standard 1302.11 (b)

 It was approved by Policy Council on April 24, 2001